Visiting the Museum

 is at the far wall of the OUMNH.
 Visitors need to walk across the ground floor

 The Museum unfortunately cannot offer parking facilities.
 Vehicles parking in the University's Science Area without a permit are liable to be wheel-clamped.
-We suggest that you look for parking in either the side streets around the Museum or at the multi-storey car park.
-There are also five Park and Ride car parks (situated on the A40 at Headington; Red Bridge at the bottom of the Abingdon Road, near Kennington; Pear Tree Roundabout, Woodstock Road; Water Eaton, Banbury Road, Kidlington and Seacourt at Botley).
+We suggest that you look for parking on side streets around the Museum.
+There are also five Park and Ride car parks (situated on the A40 at Headington; Redbridge, Abingdon Road, near Kennington; Pear Tree Roundabout, Woodstock Road; Water Eaton, Banbury Road, Kidlington and Seacourt at Botley).
 The coach park is on Oxpens Road.
-The walk from the coach park and the multi-storey car parks to the Museum is about half an hour.

 Access for disabled visitors

 To help make the most of your visit to the Pitt Rivers, please download the access information booklet for visitors with disabilities.

 There is a platform lift at the main entrance from the OUMNH for wheelchair